 Why You’ll Love It: Time travel!
 Magic balloons!
 Alternate history!
 There’s so much happening in Katherine Locke’s YA debut, and it blends together in a way that feels effortless.
 Combine that with a story that shifts point of view and a world that’s spectacularly researched, and you’ve got one of the most memorable reads of 2017.

-novels that blend history and magic, like The Diviners by Libba Bray, or alternate history YA that talks about identity, like Anne Blankman’s beautiful books.
+For Fans of: Young Adult novels that blend history and magic, like The Diviners by Libba Bray, or alternate history YA that talks about identity, like Anne Blankman’s beautiful books.

 Description: When 16-year-old Ellie Baum accidentally time-travels via a magical red balloon to 1988 East Berlin, she’s caught up in a conspiracy of history and magic.
 She meets members of an underground guild in East Berlin who use balloons and magic to help people escape over the Wall—but even to the balloon makers, Ellie’s time travel is a mystery.
 When it becomes clear that someone is using dark magic to change history, Ellie must risk everything—including her only way home—to stop the process.

 Why You’ll Love It: The sequel to The Girl From Everywhere, one of Paste’s best YA books of 2016, is spectacular.
 Instead of being a mere passenger on her father’s ship, Heidi Heilig’s bold protagonist, Nix, is now in charge.
 And just as her father battled to save the person dearest to him, Nix discovers she’s fated to do the same.
 Hello time-traveling pirate ship with family drama; it’s good to see you again.

 Wayfarer by Alexandra Bracken and the Outlander series by Diana Gabaldon.